Macrometacorp/docs/docs/workspaces/remote-desktop-enviroment/index.md

 ---

-Cloud Workspaces extends its capabilities by offering Virtual Desktop Infrastructure (VDI), giving users remote access to Windows and Linux desktops.
+Cloud Workspaces extends its capabilities by offering Virtual Desktop Infrastructure (VDI), giving users remote access to Windows and Linux desktop enviroments.
 These virtual desktops run on remote servers, ensuring consistent performance regardless of the power or specifications of your local device.
-This enables you to handle resource-heavy tasks even on less powerful machines.
+They enable you handle resource-heavy tasks even on less powerful machines.
 Any changes or files created within the virtual desktop are saved in the virtual environment, and depending on your configuration, these changes can persist between sessions, allowing you to resume your work seamlessly.

 Cloud Workspaces provides two distinct types of Virtual Desktop Infrastructure (VDI):